ericniebler/stl2/ext/omnibus/Pxxxx.md

 > }
 > ```

-> 2 [ Note: Since the `invoke` function call expression is not required to be equality-preserving (19.1.1), a function that generates random numbers may satisfy `Callable`. —end note ]
+> 2 [ Note: Since the `invoke` function call expression is not required to be equality-preserving (19.1.1), a function that generates random numbers may satisfy `Callable`. ---end note ]

 and the section [concepts.lib.callables.regularcallable]: